danieldinu2030/homework-1-dsa/README.md

 The results of the commands (e.g., from `PRINT`, `PRINT_HISTORY`, or error messages) will be written to `tema1.out` in the order in which the commands are processed.

+## Running the program

+- A simple Makefile is provided, containing the `build`, `run` and `clean` rules
+- Ensure that the working directory has two files names `tema1.in` and `tema1.out`
+- The file `tema1.in` should contain the aforementioned information
+- From the terminal, use the command `make && make run`
+- Inspect the output in `tema1.out`

 ## Final Notes & Observations

-- A simple Makefile is provided, containing the `build`, `run` and `clean` rules
-- The program has been run for many edge cases and complex tests, as well as been analysed using Valgrind
+- The program has been run for many edge cases and complex tests of as many as 1000 operations
+- For memory safety, the program has been analysed using Valgrind, fixing all occuring errors